lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_TPL.rst

 This hydraulic parameter specifies the variable to which values will be assigned for the fractures within the family.
 The options include:

-- **'aperture'** :  The opening width of the fractures, which is critical for determining flow rates.
+- **aperture** :  The opening width of the fractures, which is critical for determining flow rates.
-- **'permeability'** : A measure of how easily fluids can pass through the fractures.
+- **permeability** : A measure of how easily fluids can pass through the fractures.
-- **'transmissivity'** : Represents the ability of the fractured medium to transmit fluid, influenced by both aperture and permeability.
+- **transmissivity** : Represents the ability of the fractured medium to transmit fluid, influenced by both aperture and permeability.

 hy_function